 I've made a lot of poor decisions when I have needed to piss.
 Once, I embarked on a drunken one down a dark alley somewhere near Finsbury Park station and I swear it lasted three straight minutes, during which time two police cars cruised by and I was sure I was going to be arrested.
 How do you tell people about that?
 How does that phonecall go?
 "Yeah, hiya.
 Yeah I know you were asleep, but I need £4,000 to make bail."

 That's a thing science has discovered, anyway.
-According to researchers Michael R. Ent and Roy F. Baumeister, the one variable that makes individuals believe in free will isn't smoking a single blunt and spending your undergraduate year reading an Intro to Philosophy book while sat underneath a Bob Marley poster, and nor is it the result of a deep-seated belief in divine omnipotence.
-Instead it just depends on how many litres of Ribena you drank 90 minutes ago and how pressing your need is to piss it all out.
+According to researchers Michael R. Ent and Roy F. Baumeister, the one variable that makes individuals believe in free will isn't smoking a single blunt and spending your undergraduate year reading an Intro to Philosophy book while sitting underneath a Bob Marley poster, and nor is it the result of a deep-seated belief in divine omnipotence.
+Instead it just depends on how many ounces of malt liquor you drank 90 minutes ago and how pressing your need is to piss it all out.

 Ent & Baumeister (who, if they haven't started a high-end speaker business on the side, immediately have to do so) also used the test to determine the free will of 23 people with panic disorder, 16 epileptics and 35 people from a healthy control group.
 What they found was those suffering from conditions generally considered to plunge the mind into a degree of mental chaos weren't actually that bothered about free will, which is fair, because it sounds like they've got plenty of other stuff to worry about anyway.